FLAMEGPU/docs/flamegpu/modelspec.rst

 Initialisation functions are user defined functions which can be used to set constant global variables.
 Any initialisation functions defined within the ``initFunctions`` element are called a single time by the automatically generated simulation code in the order that they appear during the initialisation of the simulation.
 If an ``initFunctions`` element is specified there must be at least a single ``initFunction`` child element with a unique name.
-\Cref{sec:391} demonstrates how to specify initialisation functions within a function file.
+:ref:`Initialisation Functions` demonstrates how to specify initialisation functions within a function file.

 .. code-block:: xml
    :linenos: